EvangelouSotiris/ECE_U_188_Projects/README.md

 # ECE_188 WWW Technologies Projects
 Projects for the ECE-U-188 course: World Wide Web Technologies.

+## NOTICE: The links for the tomcat apps are now dead

 ## Project 1:
 Contains a static HTML Bootstrap website that I am using as my personal-portfolio website.
 Website accessible at [inf-server.inf.uth.gr/~sevangelou](http://inf-server.inf.uth.gr/~sevangelou).